Read This First

 Prompt 4: You are a social scientist who would like to explore why there was a dramatic decline in violent crime in the US between 1985 and 2005.
 Provide a detailed explanation of the steps you would take to ensure your study met scientific rigor.

-The section turns on Literature Review, Methodology, and Publication and Dissemination.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Literature Review, Methodology, and Publication and Dissemination in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Literature Review distinct from Methodology.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Literature Review distinct from Methodology.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Research Question